 Thanks to an agreement negotiated by the District and the faculty union, the LACCD provides funds for instructors to attend conferences and be reimbursed for tuition spent to advance in their fields.
 Funds are available beginning in July of each year and are allocated by the Professional Growth Committee.
-Guidelines and information on applying for Faculty Conference Reimbursement and Faculty Tuition Reimbursement can be found on the Faculty Staff Resources page.
-Submit forms to the Professional Growth committee via the Professional Growth Coordinator.
+Guidelines and information on applying for Faculty Conference Reimbursement and Faculty Tuition Reimbursement can be found on the Professional Growth Share Point page.
+Requests can be submitted to the Professional Growth committee via the Professional Growth Coordinator.
+The Professional Growth committee will determine if reimbursement is available and the amount granted per current campus guidelines.
+The committee does not "give permission" for faculty to attend.
 The College President gives final approval for all Conference requests after taking into account the institutional need for attendance and the resulting impact the request will have on students.